 The steamer will occasionally make weird noises.

 The Beautural Portable Garment Steamer does pretty much everything right.
-The model's compact, handy, and overall practical.
-At the same time, the steamer is as effective as its more expensive competition.
+The model's compact, handy, and about as effective as its more expensive competition.
 It is equally suitable for quick last-minute fixes and everyday ironing needs.

 ~ 1000 g